NcFab/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/035.webp)

 The interpretation of this model is that we are in the presence of a self-transfer.
 The user has transferred his bitcoins to himself, to another address belonging to him.
-Since there is no exchange on the transaction, it's highly unlikely that we're in the presence of a payment.
+Since there is no change on the transaction, it's highly unlikely that we're in the presence of a payment.
 Indeed, when a payment is made, it is almost impossible for the payer to have a UTXO corresponding exactly to the amount required by the seller, plus the transaction fee.
 In general, the payer is therefore obliged to produce an exchange output.

 We then know that the observed user is probably still in possession of this UTXO.
 In the context of a chain analysis, if we know that the UTXO used as input to the transaction belongs to Alice, we can assume that the UTXO used as output also belongs to her.
 What will become interesting later on is to find transaction-internal heuristics that could reinforce this assumption (we'll look at these heuristics in chapter 3.3).